Hispanic Organization of Public Employees

 Our People

 As employees and retirees from CPS Energy, we take pride in our organization.
 As such, we continually strive to fully integrate CPS Energy's People First philosophy into the fabric of the HOPE organization.
-Our organization is for the people, and we acknowledge and respect that our success is based on contributions m
+Our organization is for the people, and we acknowledge and respect that our success is based on contributions made for, and by, all HOPE members.
+Below is additional insight into some of the people that compromise HOPE; our HOPE Mentor and HOPE Executive Officers, and HOPE Board of Directors.

 Claudia H Orosco